GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 ---

-### Step 5: Create the File Processing Gateway
+**Create the File Processing Gateway**
 Next, we'll create the routing logic that determines whether another file needs to be processed.

-**Add an Exclusive Gateway**
 1. Add an **Exclusive Gateway** immediately after the file-checking Script Task and before the _move-file_ task.

 The gateway will have two possible paths:

-1. Process a file.
+- Process a file.
-2. End file processing.
+- End file processing.

 Conceptually: